awsdocs/amazon-s3-userguide/doc_source/create-bucket-overview.md

    + Not contain uppercase characters\.
    + Start with a lowercase letter or number\.

-   After you create the bucket, you can't change its name\.
+   After you create the bucket, you cannot change its name\.
 For information about naming buckets, see [Bucket naming rules](bucketnamingrules.md)\.
 **Important**
-Avoid including sensitive information, such as account numbers, in the bucket name\.
+Avoid including sensitive information, such as account number, in the bucket name\.
 The bucket name is visible in the URLs that point to the objects in the bucket\.

 1. In **Region**, choose the AWS Region where you want the bucket to reside\.

    Choose a Region close to you to minimize latency and costs and address regulatory requirements\.
 Objects stored in a Region never leave that Region unless you explicitly transfer them to another Region\.
 For a list of Amazon S3 AWS Regions, see [AWS service endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) in the *Amazon Web Services General Reference*\.

+1. Under **Object Ownership**, to disable or enable ACLs and control ownership of objects uploaded in your bucket, choose one of the following settings:

+**ACLs disabled**
+   + **Bucket owner enforced** – ACLs are disabled, and the bucket owner automatically owns and has full control over every object in the bucket\.
+ACLs no longer affect permissions to data in the S3 bucket\.
+The bucket uses policies to define access control\.

+     To require that all new buckets are created with ACLs disabled by using IAM or AWS Organizations policies, see [Disabling ACLs for all new buckets \(bucket owner enforced\)](ensure-object-ownership.md#object-ownership-requiring-bucket-owner-enforced)\.

+**ACLs enabled**
+   + **Bucket owner preferred** – The bucket owner owns and has full control over new objects that other accounts write to the bucket with the `bucket-owner-full-control` canned ACL\.

+     If you apply the bucket owner preferred setting, to require all Amazon S3 uploads to include the `bucket-owner-full-control` canned ACL, you can [add a bucket policy](ensure-object-ownership.md#ensure-object-ownership-bucket-policy) that only allows object uploads that use this ACL\.
+   + **Object writer** – The AWS account that uploads an object owns the object, has full control over it, and can grant other users access to it through ACLs\.
+**Note**
+To apply the **Bucket owner enforced** setting or the **Bucket owner preferred** setting, you must have the following permission: `s3:CreateBucket` and `s3:PutBucketOwnershipControls`\.

 1. In **Bucket settings for Block Public Access**, choose the Block Public Access settings that you want to apply to the bucket\.